Skip to content

 As you may have noticed, there is a good deal of code which is independent of the hardware platform we execute our AXPY kernel on.
 This is true for the data.h file and possible data generation scripts.
 The Snitch AXPY kernel itself is not specific to the Snitch cluster, but can be ported to any platform which provides an implementation of the snRuntime API.
 An example is Occamy, with its own testbench and SW development environment.

 It is thus preferable to develop the data generation scripts and Snitch kernels in a shared location, from which multiple platforms can take and include the code.
 The sw directory in the root of this repository was created with this goal in mind.
 For the AXPY example, shared sources are hosted under the sw/blas/axpy directory.
-As an example of how these shared sources are used to build an AXPY application for a specific platform (in this case the standalone Snitch cluster) you can have a look at the target/snitch_cluster/sw/apps/blas/axpy.

 We recommend that you follow this approach also in your own developments for as much of the code which can be reused.